Gear Review: The 5 Best Headlamps

 $70, 3 oz.

-With four white modes (high, medium, low, and low diffuser) and two red modes (steady and flashing), an impressive 180 lumens max brightness, and a USB rechargeable lithium polymer battery, the Adventure Pro 180 delivers high performance in an intuitive, simple design.
+With four white modes (high, medium, low, and low diffuser) and two red modes (steady and flashing), a very bright max of 180 lumens, and a USB rechargeable lithium polymer battery, the Adventure Pro 180 delivers high performance in an intuitive, simple design.
 From backpacking trips in Idaho’s Sawtooth Mountains and Utah’s Dirty Devil River canyon, to a mid-July rafting and kayaking trip on the Green River in Dinosaur National Monument, car-camping in southern Utah, and early-morning runs in the dark, this headlamp proved itself versatile, comfortable, and stable on my head.

 NOTE: I tested gear for Backpacker Magazine for 20 years.
 At The Big Outside, I review only what I consider the best outdoor gear and apparel.
 See a categorized menu of all of my reviews at my Gear Reviews page.